t3rn/t3rn/README.md

 All the newly created code for interoperable programming is automatically shared with other developers to reuse:
 •  projects can easily collaborate by sharing and re-using the business logic
-•  developers can contribute code for free or expecting renumeration per usage.
-This open up a way for developers of earning money for writing the Open Source code.
+•  developers can contribute code for free or expect remuneration per usage.
+This opens up a way for developers of earning money for writing the Open Source code.

 Smart contracts can be written in familiar languages like !ink, Solidity, WebAssembly.
 Existent smart contracts can be uploaded as they are, no rewriting required.